An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Integer Programming Formulation for (p,q)-FGC

-In summary, $x$ is feasible if and only if all the following conditions holds: (i)~$x \in [0,1]^E$; (ii)~the minimum cut in $H_x$ is at least $p(p+q)$; and (iii)~constraint~\eqref{eq:lpcovering} holds for every $(R,J)$, where $R$ has $u_x(\delta(R)) < 2p(p+q)$ and $J$ consists of up to $p-1$ safe edges and up to $p+q-1$ unsafe edges with the largest $x_e$-values.
-Since the feasible region has bounded facet complexity (and is in particular in the box $[0,1]^E$), and an efficient separation oracle is available, we can use the Ellipsoid method to obtain an optimal solution in polynomial time; see \cite[Chapter 6]{GLS81}.
+In summary, $x$ is feasible if and only if all the following conditions hold: (i)~$x \in [0,1]^E$; (ii)~the minimum cut in $H_x$ is at least $p(p+q)$; and (iii)~constraint~\eqref{eq:lpcovering} holds for every $(R,J)$, where $R$ has $w_x(\delta(R)) < 2p(p+q)$ and $J$ consists of up to $p-1$ safe edges and up to $p+q-1$ unsafe edges with the highest value of $x_e$.
+Since the feasible region has bounded facet complexity (and is, in particular, in the box $[0,1]^E$), and an efficient separation oracle is available, we can use the Ellipsoid method to obtain an optimal solution in polynomial time; see \cite[Chapter 6]{GLS81}.

 \begin{theorem} Suppose that we are given a feasible instance of the $\pqfgc$ problem.
-We can efficiently compute a vector $x \in [0,1]^E$ that is feasible for the linear relaxation of the integer program given by \eqref{eq:lpobj}--\eqref{eq:lpbox} and also satisfies $c^\top x := \sum_{e \in E} c_e x_e \leq \opt$. \end{theorem}
+We can efficiently compute a vector $x \in [0,1]^E$ that is feasible for the linear relaxation of the integer program given by \eqref{eq:lpobj}--\eqref{eq:lpbox} and has $c^\top x := \sum_{e \in E} c_e x_e$ at most \opt. \end{theorem}